 I stumbled upon Narratives Music, while browsing Surus, the now defunct online store managed by ST Holdings.
 It’s been one of those cases that I was sold, before even listening to a single clip.
 The austere brand logo, featuring the ‘NARRATIVES’ title enclosed in brackets, with white font superimposed on a plain black background (the logo has later appeared in various artistic coloured variations), as well as the label name itself were an overture to cast my own interpretations and visualize my own subjective account of the images, the stories and the sentiments the music conveyed.

 Having been formally introduced to each other by Jem-One, Double O and Mantra at Rupture, Phil Smith (Blocks) and Will Hansen (Escher) made their discography debut as a production outfit for Horizons Music (Heart Shaped b/w All In Good Time, HZN033) exactly 10 years ago.
-However, it was another track written around the same time that’s been the prelude of a remarkable music journey triggering a series of events that cemented Blocks & Escher’s reputation as one of the most sought after underground names in electronic music.
+However, it was another track written around the same time that’s been the prelude of a remarkable musical journey triggering a series of events that cemented Blocks & Escher’s reputation as one of the most sought after underground names in electronic music.

 ‘Broken’ was originally conceived and written three years prior to its official release.
 Escher reflects on the background story: